The AWA issue task evaluates your ability to think critically about an issue of general interest and convincingly express your thoughts.

 Your essay, then, must be written in accordance with the specified instructions.

-When attempting the issue task in the exam, I would recommend that you spend 1 to 2 minutes on this step.
+When attempting the issue task in the exam, we recommend that you spend 1 to 2 minutes on this step.